pluteski/speech-to-text/blog/content/coopspecies_summary_0.md

 ---
 # Caveats

 The authors stress that their take on cooperative economics is an **explanatory** model of how people behave, not a **prescriptive** one saying how they **should** behave.
 If you're looking for a model of how people **should** behave in order to better their situation, this is not necessarily it.
-If you're looking to understand how people actually do behave, this is a better model than classical economics.
+If you're looking to understand how people actually do behave, this is arguably a better model than classical economics.
+Classical economists themselves have largely conceded this point and some are openly admitting this in public.

-The authors emphasize this caveat repeatedly along the way -- cautioning that “altruist” does not necessarily mean “kinder and gentler”.
+The authors repeatedly caution that “altruist” does not necessarily mean “kinder and gentler”.
 This is no less evident now as the mixing of cultures and ancestries continues in many of the more open societies around the world.

 >> “individual motives and group-level institutions that account for cooperation among humans include not only the most elevated, including a concern for others, fair-mindedness, and democratic accountability of leaders, but also the most wicked, such as vengeance, racism, religious bigotry, and hostility toward outsiders.”